aliakbar1881/G5Writer/README.md

 ***

 `IMPORTANT:`
-Your text directory must be as the same of following structure:
+Your text file must be as the same of following structure:
 >`line one` word

 >`line two` type of your word